hkhetawat/QArithmetic/README.md

 Ripple carry sub

-> *Source*: The subtracters are based on using the adders together with the subtraction/bit negation equivalence.
+> *The subtracters are based on using the adders together with the subtraction/bit negation equivalence.*

-> Draper, T. G., Kutin, S. A., Rains, E. M., & Svore, K. M. (2004).
+> *Source*: Draper, T. G., Kutin, S. A., Rains, E. M., & Svore, K. M. (2004).
 A logarithmic-depth quantum carry-lookahead adder. arXiv preprint quant-ph/0406142.

 Sub-and-swap